 The mural of the boy with the carbine rifle comes from a museum in a small town in western Kazakhstan called Aralsk.
-It was once a port town on the edge of the Caspian Sea, until the Soviets drained the Amu Darya and Syr Darya rivers, beginning in the 1960s, to irrigate cotton fields at an industrial scale.
+It was once a port town on the edge of the Aral Sea, until the Soviets drained the Amu Darya and Syr Darya rivers, beginning in the 1960s, to irrigate cotton fields at an industrial scale.
 The sea in the past 50 years has shrunk by 90%, and when I last visited, more than a decade ago, the waters had receded some 100km from the town.
 You have probably seen the cliched images of boats resting in the desert.
 It may be obvious, but the consequence of the fervor represented by that mural turns out to have been the destruction of an ecosystem.
 Not that it was a foregone conclusion; history is all effects and no causes, to paraphrase Joseph Brodsky.

 /// #image_by_image is an ongoing conversation between photographers Ivan Sigal and Anton Kusters. @ivansigal @antonkusters on Instagram ///